Haydon Wick: Transport

 Swindon's Bus Company provides the regular local bus service from Haydon Wick into Swindon town.

 The Swindon and Cricklade Railway has rebuilt Blunsdon railway station and Hayes Knoll railway station, just outside the parish boundary, and within the parish Taw Valley Halt has been open since 2014.
-The railway society is currently building a new station at Moulden Hill.
+The railway society is currently building a new station at Mouldon Hill.

 Amenities

 The River Ray flows through the parish; it offers pleasant walks and is home to many species of fish and wildlife.

 Known locally as Clifford Meadow, Haydon Meadow is a Site of Special Scientific Interest within the Parish where Anacamptis morio, a rare protected species of Orchid family Orchidaceae may be seen.
 This flower was adopted as the logo for the Priory Vale development, elements of which lie within the parish.

 Mouldon Hill Country Park lies within the parish; the park has a number of paths and walkway together with a delightful hidden lake, and within it a new steam railway station is being created by the Swindon and Cricklade Railway.